KTH-PDC/snic-irods-userdocs/source/index.rst

  * Swestore allocations are NOT supposed to be used for backups and such requests for allocation will be rejected.
 Please, check with your university (home institution/organisation) IT department about backup services, strategies and policies in place.
 If such services do not exist or if you can’t access them for different reasons, please contact us at support@swestore.se;
  * Swestore is NOT supposed to be used as archiving service, long-term storage or repository for “static” data.
 Once data is no longer in the process of change, and decision on which data should be retained shared and/or preserved has been taken, data should be moved toward appropriate data services.
 The higher education institutions are responsible for archiving and long-term preservation of research data produced by researchers employed by them;

+ If you would like to purchase SNIC Storage services and/or Swestore storage allocation, please contact SNIC Office at office@snic.se

 .. toctree::
    :maxdepth: 2